markcheret/footnotes/readme.txt

 = 2.3.0 =
 - Add: optional hard links in referrers and backlinks for AMP compatibility, thanks to @psykonevro bug report, thanks to @martinneumannat code contribution
 - Bugfix: Reference container: convert top padding to margin and make it a setting, thanks to @hamshe bug report
-- Bugfix: Referrers and tooltips: disable box shadow to more effectively remove unwanted underline as bottom border, thanks to @klusik feedback
+- Bugfix: Referrers and tooltips: disable box shadow to more effectively remove unwanted underline as bottom border, thanks to @klusik bug report
 - Bugfix: Dashboard: swap Custom CSS migration Boolean, meaning 'show legacy' instead of 'migration complete', due to storage data structure constraints
 - Update: Dashboard: rename 'Priority level' tab as 'Scope and priority', to account for the new alternative depending on widget_text hook activation
 - Bugfix: Referrers and tooltips: correct scope of the line height fix to only affect the referrers